Orbi home mesh wifi system: Pros, cons and tips

 0,03125 kWh x 24 hours = an electricity usage of 0,75 Kilowatts hour per day

-We are paying to to our electricity provider 0,217 euro for every Kilowatt hour that we consume.
+We pay our electricity provider 0,217 euros for every Kilowatt hour we consume.
 So, this is how much it is costing us on electricity to run our router:

 0,75 kWh per day x 0,217 euro = 0,162 euro per day